City trip Culture Europe Featured Gastronomy The Netherlands

 Van der Pekstraat looks like any other residential area, but is actually the most fun shopping street in Amsterdam North.
 A plethora of independent little shops and businesses are tucked away here in buildings resembling regular family homes.
 These are my favourites:

-Ferre Seksie: trendy barber shop where you can also enjoy a cup of coffee.
-The banana bread is ferre seksie too.
+Ferry Seksie: trendy barber shop where you can also enjoy a cup of coffee.
+The banana bread is ferry seksie too (2026 update: they moved to just around the corner).

 Pek & Kleren: charming concept store offering locally sourced and sustainable fashion.